top of page

 • Sports/culture/society

-Do you balance those 4 areas well?
+Do you balance those four areas well?
 Do you have the feeling that one area needs your focus for some improvements?
 That might be the area you want to start with.

 Keep in mind that a small desire might hide a way bigger need and that fulfilling the small desire will not accomplish what you thought it would.